joshbuchea/awesome-macos/README.md

-# Awesome Mac OS
+# Awesome macOS

-> A curated list of awesome applications, softwares, tools and shiny things for Mac OS.
+> A curated list of awesome applications, softwares, tools and shiny things for macOS.

 ## Chat